SmartMobilityAlgorithms/utilities/README.md

 ```
 utils
 │
-└─── common.py ==> This module is here for providing a nice interface to unnecessary complexity
+└─── common.py ==> This module is here for providing a nice interface to unnecessary complexity,
+|                  like handling graphs produced from osmnx and other utilities associated with
+│                  graphs.
 │
 │
-│
 └─── problem.py ==> This module is for problem-specific utilities like the heuristic functions
 │                   or data structures used in algorithms
 │
 │
 │
-│
 └─── jupyter.py ==> This module is for handling the quirks of jupyter notebook without
 │                   polluting the notebook with distracting commands and functions
 │
-│
-│
-└─── omx.py ==> This module is wrapper over osmnx to make the dealing with map
-│               graphs the same as if you have vanilla networkx graph without coordinates and geopandas hustle
 │
 │
 │